Lil Wayne Releases New Song 'Big Bad Wolf': Listen

 Dedication 6 Reloaded will also include a remix of JAY-Z and Beyoncé’s “Family Feud” featuring Drake, reports Pitchfork.

-Check out “Big Bad Wolf,” which contains explicit lyrics below now at Radio.com.
+Check out “Big Bad Wolf,” which contains explicit lyrics, now at Radio.com.